 The monthly payments may be decreased in cases of family hardship, upon request by the family with supervisor approval and verification of the hardship.
 Also, monthly payments may be increased at the family's request or in the event the family's income increases.
-If the family refuses to enter into a Repayment Agreement or fails to make payments on an existing or new Repayment Agreement, the PHA may must terminate the family's program participation utilizing HUD's required due process as required by regulation.
-HUD does not authorize any PHA-sponsored debt forgiveness programs.
+If the family refuses to enter into a Repayment Agreement or fails to make payments on an existing or new Repayment Agreement, the PHA may terminate the family's program participation utilizing HUD's required due process as required by regulation.